neilsummers/fwbackups-docker/README.md

     * A script `update_sets` is provided to make this change to the sets defined in `~/.fwbackups/Sets/*.conf`
   * Unfortunately this means that the first run will not be incremental from the old backups
   * This could be hacked to remove the top level `/filesystem` path but this was deemed to much effort
+* Docker image mounts timezone information so it matches the localhost
 * Only works for Linux and local backup
   * Could be extended for remote backup but would need to open ports in Docker image
 * Contains a script to start a Docker bash shell for debugging